 Xⁿ Talk | 喻红 Yu Hong

-Xⁿ Office has been connected with the world famous female Yu Hong for several years now, and we have been looking for an opportunity to do a more in-depth interview with her.
+Xⁿ Office has been connected with the world-famous female Yu Hong for several years now, and we have been looking for an opportunity to do a more in-depth interview with her.
 While her solo exhibition is showing at the Long Museum in Shanghai, we took the opportunity to visit her and had three relaxed conversations with Yu Hong.
-This interview is sorted out based on those three conversations.
-We believe that Yu Hong’s perpetual sensitive feedback on her personal experience and the era make her a significant figure in contemporary Chinese art history.
-In this interview, led by her works of art, we review Yu Hong's different periods in her creation of art and reflect on some key issues.
+This interview is based on excerpts from these three conversations.
+We believe that Yu Hong’s perpetual, sensitive feedback on her personal experience and the era make her a significant figure in contemporary Chinese art history.
+In this interview, led by her works of art, we review several phases of Yu Hong's creation and her reflections on some key issues.

-Xⁿ: When you were in college, many western art theories and catalogues of western art emerged in China.
-Western art at that time differed from the education you received in college and the definition of artist in Chinese society.
+Xⁿ: When you were in college, many western art theories and catalogues of western art sprang up in China.
+Western art at that time was very different from the art education you were receiving at the time and the definition of an artist in Chinese society.
 Did it impact you hugely?

-Xⁿ: When the ’85 New wave took place, you were already studying at Central Academy of Fine Arts, but you didn’t participate in the art movement.
-Did the ’85 New wave art movement affect you in any way?
+Xⁿ: When the ’85 New wave took place, you were already studying at the Central Academy of Fine Arts.
+Although you didn’t participate in the art movement, did the ’85 New wave art movement affect you in any way?

-Y: At that time, there were two main paths in the creative field.
+Yu: At that time, there were two main paths in the creative field.
 One made the provincial and local nature the major theme.
 The other was the new trendy art movement.
-The avant-garde art with progressive concepts was adopted by students in the college.
-It had a significant influence on me, but I chose to be an 'active bystander’.
-I still put my focus on studying painting.
+The avant-garde art with progressive concepts was also adopted by many students in the college, and these works had a significant influence on me.
+However, I still chose to be an 'active observer' and remained focused on the study of painting.

 Xⁿ: Your graduation works were portraits of your friends, and you pursued a relatively flat and pop style.
 Similarly, we can see this style in Zhang Peili, Geng Jianyi’s works, and other Cynical Realist works.
 Why did you switch from academic art to another expression of art?
 How long did it last?